 An ANSI escape sequence is a sequence of ASCII characters, the first two of which are the ASCII escape character, whose decimal code is 27, followed by the left-bracket character [.
 The escape character is often written as the octal code \033 or the hexadecimal code \x1b.
-The string \033[ is known as the Control Sequence Introducer or CSI.
+The string \033[is known as the Control Sequence Introducer (CSI).
 The character or characters following the CSI are an alphanumeric code that specifies a particular keyboard or display function.
-For example, the ANSI escape sequence "\033[2]" is the CSI "\033[" followed by the control code 2].
-The code "2]" erases the entire video display.
-Therefore, if we want to clear the screen, we can send the sequence "\033[2]" to the terminal by printing it as a string to standard output:
+For example, the ANSI escape sequence "\033[2J" is the CSI "\033[" followed by the control code 2J.
+The code "2J" erases the entire video display.
+Therefore, if we want to clear the screen, we can send the sequence "\033[2J" to the terminal by printing it as a string to standard output:

-'''

 printf("\033[2J");

-'''

 Almost all terminal emulators running on Unix systems interpret these ANSI escape sequences in the same way, which means that, in principle, a program that uses these sequences should behave the same regardless of which terminal is being emulated; however, this is not guaranteed.
-This is why the Curses library (now called Ncurses), was developed.
+This is why the curses library (now called ncurses) was developed.
 This library provides a consistent, standardized interface to the terminal.
-We'll cover the Ncurses library in Chapter 19.
+We'll cover the ncurses library in Chapter 19.